Options for Solar Financing

 Solar arrays often produce a higher rate of return than the stock market.

-There are many programs available to ease the financial cost of getting started.
-Once they are installed, you will begin seeing energy savings.
+There are many programs available to help with solar financing.
+Once your system has been installed, you will begin seeing energy savings.
 Check out our Solar Calculator to see how much you could save on energy costs.

 Tax credits are now even throughout the U.S., meaning that customers in Ohio and the rest of the Midwest can enjoy the same federal tax credits that customers in California do.
 The Energy Investment Tax Credit (ITC) gives customers a 26% tax credit discounting the entire purchase price of a solar array system.
 These credits apply both to roof installation and ground installation.
 Also, the tax credits can be claimed even if you financed the solar array rather than paid up front for it, but the solar panels must be fully installed in the year that you are claiming the credit.